 But of course, the stock market is never that simple.
 Companies fail, competitors beat them out, government regulations put strains on entire industries and overall economic conditions may mean sharp drops in demand for certain goods.

 So how can investors identify companies and industries that can rise and stay the course?
 There’s no magic wand that would illuminate where these are.
 But seasoned traders take a good look at trend analysis or technical analysis.
 It’s fueled by the thought that you can safely predict the future price of stocks by examining recent price movements.
+Trend investing can also be pursued on the basis of fundamental analysis.
+Such an approach entails tracking changes in revenue, earnings per share and other metrics.

 Today, there are several tools and methods you can use to analyze the performance of a stock.
 These resources may help you unearth patterns that may give you clues about that stock’s future.
 This is the basis of trend investing.

-How to Identify Trends?
+How to Identify Trends

 To find a potential short- or long-term trend, you need to take a deep dive into underlying factors of the stock market.
 Luckily for you, there are plenty of digital analytics tools that do the hard work for you.
 Online stock screeners, many of which are free, serve as great examples.